Primitive Types

 Move supports explicit casting between integer types.
 The syntax for it is:

-Note, that it requires parentheses around the expression to prevent ambiguity.
+Note, that it may require parentheses around the expression to prevent ambiguity.

 let x: u8 = 42;